 All parts of Lynn face escalating housing costs due to the regional nature of the housing market and the regional undersupply of housing to meet rising demand.
 However, displacement risk is not equal across all areas of Lynn given varying preexisting demographic compositions of neighborhoods and different real estate market pressures they face.
-As described in this plan's introduction, MAPC established a regional framework of seven housing submarkets, of which Lynn has four, representing a wide range of conditions summarized here:70
+As described in this plan's introduction, MAPC established a regional framework of seven housing submarkets, of which Lynn has four, representing a wide range of conditions summarized here:71

 - Submarket 2: Diamond District, Downtown, the Waterfront, Sagamore Hill.
 This submarket is characterized by high-density, lower-cost mixed-age housing stock; lowest household income; high foreclosure, business buyers (i.e., homebuyers that are not individual households), and cash sales (i.e., no mortgage); greatest increase in home value; increasing population and density. - Submarket 3: East Lynn, the Highlands, West Lynn.
-This submarket is characterized by moderate density, oldest housing stock; low/moderate household income; increasing home values and rents, decreasing renters.
+This submarket is characterized by moderate density, oldest housing stock; low/moderate household income; increasing home values and rents, decreasing renters. - Submarket 4: Pine Hill, Veterans Village, Wyoma.
+This submarket is characterized by low-density, lower-cost, older housing stock; moderate household income; minimal change in population or property values. - Submarket 7: Lynnfield Street.
+This submarket is characterized by lowest density, newer moderate-cost housing stock; very high household income; most stable pre-/post-recession residential sales activity; minimal change in population or property values.

-70 Submarkets not found in Lynn include the following.
+71 Submarkets not found in Lynn include the following.
 Submarket 1 is located at the center of the Greater Boston region, in areas like Beacon Hill, Back Bay, northern Brookline, and in Cambridge along Massachusetts Avenue.
 This submarket has the highest building density, the highest cost housing, moderate incomes, increasing home values and decreasing renters.
 Submarket 5 is located in communities like Newton, Weston, Wellesley, and Lincoln.
 These areas have older, lowdensity, suburban housing stock, with high incomes, high housing costs, and minimal change over time.
 Submarket 6 contains new, low-density, low-cost housing stock and people with incomes close to the regional average.
 There is an increasing population and housing costs here, with a high rate of foreclosure.
 Submarket 6 is located in areas like southern Salem, northwestern Revere, and areas of Burlington, Woburn, Dedham, Quincy, and Weymouth.